SZD08/elk_Stack_project/README.md

  - Filebeat
  - Metricbeat

 Filebeat ships log files.
-You would expect to see logs like the ?
+You would expect to see logs like failed logins, user incorrect password.
 Metricbeat ships system-level metrics.
 You would expect to see in the metric results ; container, cpu, diskio, healthcheck, image, info, memory and network.

 ### Using the Playbook